 Combustible Dust and Its Hazard

-Combustible dusts are present in a great variety of industries.
-It is estimated there are about 13 million workers in the manufacturing industry and of these, thousands may be at risk of injury related to combustible dust.
+present in a great variety of industries.
+It is estimated there are about 13

-In the last decade there have been several serious explosions and hundreds of smaller explosions, all related to the dangers of combustible dust.
-The most recent explosions which have been more damaging are
+explosions, all related to the dangers of combustible dust.
+The most recent

 • Iimperial Sugar (Georgia) - 14 dead and 36 wounded, destruction of the sugar refinery and an 8 million fine to the employer for safety violations.